RohanSogani/autoGrader/README.md

 The due date can be converted [here](https://www.unixtimestamp.com/index.php).\
 If the due date is January 28, 2020, 11:59pm, enter January 29, 2020, 07:59am.\
 The input file is not mandatory, in that case the script needs to be hardcoded to supply proper input.

+<strong>Helper files</strong>
+1. <strong>mergeFileColumns.py</strong> - Merges the scores of two assignments in one final score file
+2. <strong>findMissingStudents.py</strong> - Compares final score file with the total number of students.
+Further it finds the students who have not submitted their homework and assigns 0 score.

+<strong>Task</strong>
+1. Check the file submission date against the due date
+2. Untar the file
+3. Make the files
+4. Execute with the given input and save the result
+5. Check the result with given output

 <strong>Output</strong>
 1. A clean comma separated txt file with kerberosID, score